Your directors have pleasure in presenting the 32nd annual report together

 Companies Act, 1956 for the audit of the cost accounts for the motor vehicles business for

-the year ending 31st March 2012.
-The due date of filing the cost audit report
+the year ending on 31st March 2014.
+The extended due date of filing the cost

 The board of directors would like to express its sincere thanks for the co-operation